×

 Example:

-An interactive scenario places the learner in a network operations centre during a planned maintenance window when a second issue emerges.
+Improve judgment in the moments that shape first-time-right installs, network reliability, and churn reduction.
 They decide whether to pause the change, split the bridge call or contact the vendor immediately.
 The scenario shows how these choices affect mean time to repair, customer notifications and team stress.

 Tests and Assessments